deepset-ai/haystack-integrations/integrations/arize.md

 ## Overview

-Arize is AI Observability and Evaluation platform designed to help you troubleshoot, evaluate, and experiment on LLM and ML applications.
+Arize is an AI Observability and Evaluation platform designed to help you troubleshoot, evaluate, and experiment on LLM and ML applications.
 Developers use Arize to get applications working quickly, evaluate performance, detect and prevent production issues, and curate datasets.

 **Phoenix** is Arize's open-source library that offers developers the quickest way to troubleshoot, evaluate, and experiment with LLM applications.

-You can bring your Haystack pipelines to both Arize and Arize Phoenix (the OSS offering), with options on either using the Phoenix API or opting for the self-hosted version.
+You can bring your Haystack pipelines to both Arize and Arize Phoenix (the OSS offering).
+Both integrations use the same underlying library, `openinference-instrumentation-haystack`.

 - [Documentation for Arize AI + Haystack](https://docs.arize.com/arize/large-language-models/tracing/auto-instrumentation/haystack)
 - [Documentation for Phoenix + Haystack](https://docs.arize.com/phoenix/tracing/integrations-tracing/haystack)